Saibot28/pycollatz/README.md

 The Collatz conjecture is one of the simplest unsolved problems in mathematics — take any positive integer, halve it if it's even, or triple it and add one if it's odd, and repeat.
 The conjecture states that eventually, every number reaches a loop of 4, 2, 1.

 This visualizer isn't trying to solve the conjecture.
-It just makes watching the chaos a little more beautiful.
+It just visualizes it.

 ### Usage